Li hing mui

-Li hing mui (旅行梅 (leoi^{5} hang^{4} mui^{4}, lí-hêng muî)), known as huamei (话梅 (話梅, Huà méi)) in Mainland China, is salty dried Chinese plum (Prunus mume).
+Li hing mui (旅行梅 (leoi^{5} hang^{4} mui^{4}, lí-hêng muî)), known as huamei (话梅 (話梅, Huà méi)) in mainland China, is salty dried Chinese plum (Prunus mume).
 It has a strong, distinctive flavor and is often said to be an acquired taste, as it has a combination of sweet, sour, and salty taste.
 Originally from Guangdong Province, the name "li hing mui" means "traveling plum".
 "Li hing" is "traveling" and "mui" is "plum" in Cantonese.
-Li hung mui is called hoshiume (干し梅, dried plum) in Japan, where the salty and sour umeboshi is also popular.
+Li hing mui is called hoshiume (干し梅, dried plum) in Japan, where the salty and sour umeboshi is also popular.
+Li hing mui, along with li hing powder, is extremely popular as a snack in Hawaii.

 Powder

 Li hing mui powder is made of ground plum skin that has previously been pickled in a combination of licorice, red food coloring, salt, sugar, and occasionally aspartame and or saccharine.
-It can be used as a flavoring, usually sprinkled on candy and other fruits, notably pineapples, mangoes, guavas and apples.
-Li hing mui powder can be found in Hawaii, where local children like to put it on shave ice, sour candy, rock candy, popcorn, fruit, and arare.
+It can be used as a flavoring, usually sprinkled on candy and other fruits, notably pineapples, mangoes, guavas, bananas and apples.
+Li hing mui powder can be found in Hawaii, it is used on shave ice, sour candy, rock candy, popcorn, fruit, and arare.